Travis Scott Thinks It Would Be ‘Great’ If Kylie Jenner Got Pregnant Again, Per ‘Hollywood Life’

 Travis Scott and Kylie Jenner are reportedly super happy together, and are loving life as parents to their baby daughter, Stormi Webster.
 However, are they ready to have another child together?

 According to a recent report by Hollywood Life, Travis Scott would allegedly be cool of Kylie Jenner got pregnant again.
-Sources tell the outlet that the rapper would be completely fine having another baby with the Keeping Up with the Kardashians star, and thinks it would be great if they added to their family.
+Sources tell the outlet that the rapper would be completely fine having another baby with the Keeping Up With the Kardashians star, and thinks it would be great if they added to their family.
 However, he is reportedly also fine if it doesn’t happen.

 “He feels that if it happens it would be great, if not he would be OK as well,” a source close to the couple stated.
 Meanwhile, Kylie Jenner’s family would reportedly be happy if the makeup mogul had another child with Travis Scott, and allegedly believe that he is a wonderful father to baby Stormi.